 What Happens If An 11-Year-Old Goes To Bed Too Late Regularly?

 Consistently going to bed late can lead to chronic sleep deficits in an 11-year-old.
-This may cause fatigue, irritability, difficulty concentrating, weakened immunity, and even academic struggles over time.
+This may cause fatigue, irritability, difficulty concentrating, poorer school performance, and other health effects over time.